ml-tooling/ml-hub/README.md

 #### Jupyterhub Config

-Jupyterhub itself is configured via a `config.py` file.
+Jupyterhub and the used spawners are configured via a `config.py` file.
 In case of MLHub, a default config file is stored under `/resources/jupyterhub_config.py`.
 If you want to override settings or set extra ones, you can put another config file under `/resources/jupyterhub_user_config.py`.
 Following settings are additional to standard JupyterHub:
 -  `c.Spawner.workspace_images` - set the images that appear in the dropdown menu when a new named server should be created, e.g. `c.Spawner.workspace_images = [c.Spawner.image, "mltooling/ml-workspace-gpu:0.8.7", "mltooling/ml-workspace-r:0.8.7"]`